Singularity and Apptainer Containers

 Following, a minimal example of a Singularity definition file: we bootstrap from a docker container holding a clean installation of ubuntu:22.04, we copy a ready made spack.yaml

-file in the container, get SPACK therein and use it to install the software stack as delineated in the spack.yaml
+file in the container, get spack therein and use it to install the software stack as delineated in the spack.yaml

 file.